MLeandr0/full-stack-crud/crud-front/README.md

-# auto-study
+# auto-study front-end

-This template should help get you started developing with Vue 3 in Vite.
+This is the front-end of a simple CRUD study project, using technologies and languages like TypeScript, Vue.js and Vuetify.

 ## Recommended IDE Setup